cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% else %}
 No packing setup configuration (e.g., `setup.py`, `setup.cfg`, `pyproject.toml`) was found.
 This likely means that the project can not be installed in a straightforward, reproducible way.

-Your code should be laid out in a standard structure and configured for installation.
-See the following
+Your code should be laid out in a standard structure and configured for installation with one of these files.
+See the following resources:
-resources:

 - https://packaging.python.org/en/latest/tutorials/packaging-projects/
 - https://blog.ionelmc.ro/2014/05/25/python-packaging